 With more and more devices connected, we will be shifting towards handling 50% of voice tasks to IoT assistants such as Alexa, Siri, Google Assistant.
 According to Gartner, this will have a huge impact on marketing as in 2021 over 30% of businesses will have adjusted their websites to enable voice search.
 How would it work?
 Ride a new 2018 BMW and see for yourself — the company is implementing Alexa in their new models.

 In short, voice assistants will become more like platforms than single solutions.
 They will allow detectives to collect oral testimonies or even sketch a suspect’s portrait based on those.
 Amazing!

-Our homes will be smarter and more automated, companies will be saving money thanks to better decisions made by analysis of big data.
+Our homes will be smarter and more automated.
+Companies will be saving money thanks to better decisions made by the analysis of big data.
 We will be buying more because of super-targeted ads.